cedadev/jasmin-workshop/exercises/ex03/README.md

 ### Instructions

-1. Make a simple text file or script on your local machine
+1. Make a simple text file on your local machine
 1. Copy it to your home directory on a jasmin transfer server
 1. Make a directory on your local machine and create a few simple files in it (representing some data that you want to share).
 This is the **source** directory.
 1. Make a **destination** directory for yourself within the `workshop` group workspace